- Bachelor of Science in Earth and Environmental Engineering

 All undergraduates are offered a Bachelor of Science degree in Earth and Environmental Engineering (B.S.-EEE), which prepares students for a wide range of careers that value the Earth, its environment, and its resources.
 In addition to learning traditional environmental engineering topics related to pollution control, the B.S.-EEE degree provides exposure to a suite of emerging 21st-century problems associated with global sustainability.
-It is one of the first engineering programs of its kind to be accredited by the Accreditation Board for Engineering and Technology (ABET).
+It is one of the first engineering programs of its kind to be accredited by the Engineering Accreditation Commission of ABET.
 The program consists of the following requirements:

 - Completion of the EEE–required core curriculum, which includes technical courses spanning all four years of the undergraduate program.

 - Completion of 18 credits (approximately six courses) of technical electives during the final two years, which must be approved by an EEE undergraduate advisor.
 Preapproved electives have been established for each of three undergraduate concentration areas offered.

 - Completion of the Columbia liberal arts core.
 This requirement is primarily satisfied during the first two years, although some nontechnical electives can be taken during the final two years.